 The fabulous Balance Me natural skincare team whisked me and a small group of girlies to Rock for this dreamy escape.
 I’ve been in love with Balance Me skincare all year and hosted a Pilates and skin scanning event with them in the Summer, read more about my favourites in my previous blog post here.
 We were there to celebrate their new Hyaluronic Plumping Mist.
 I was so excited to add this to my current skincare routine and with the support of the sunshine, sea water, strong winds and fantastic night’s sleep my skin felt calm, plump and refreshed by the end of our trip.

 I’ve been using the mist since last week and I love how it gives my skin a slightly taut feeling, not in a “I can’t move my face” way but in bright “surely I’ll never get wrinkles in my life now” way.
+The result is just like I have read at Ashley’s blog.
 It’s also been in my bag as I whizz around London between clients, meetings and workouts to keep my skin feeling hydrated and balanced.

 What I LOVE more than anything about Balance Me though is their holistic approach to everything which starts with their girl boss founders and sisters Clare and Rebecca.
 Knowing the people and story behind a brand is becoming more and more important to me and my friends so it was so wonderful to spend time with these empowering women as well as the rest of the Balance Me team and the other girlies Naturally Sassy, Natalie Glaze, Kimberly Parsons and Bonnie Rakhit.
 48 hours with these girlies talking about everything from the impact social media has to styles of yoga, our dreams for the future, our favourite travel destinations to raising children in today’s world, left me feeling feeling open and determined to continue being me.

 “Behind every successful women is a tribe of successful women, who have her back.”